 Obviously, this leaves a large amount of wiggle room in terms of your home’s energy needs.
-In order to break it down a little further, it’s important to take a look at your electrical bill to determine exactly how many kilowatt hours (kWh) you’re using in a typical month.
-Once you know this, you can take a look at the solar panels you’re purchasing to see exactly how many kilowatts (kW) they can absorb and then produce.
+In order to break it down a little further.
+It’s important to take a look at your electrical bill.
+You can determine exactly how many kilowatt hours (kWh) you’re using in a typical month.
+Once you know this, you can take a look at what you’re purchasing.
+See exactly how many kilowatts (kW) they can absorb and then produce.
 This information will be key in determining how many solar panels (and thus, how much space) you need.

 Factors to Consider